jeffmdemers/Lasers_and_Feelings_Random_Generator/README.md

 # Lasers_and_Feelings_Random_Generator
 A Lasers and Feelings random generator (heroes, ship, and threats) built in python for the console.
+Alsocomes with a static html page that can run the generator as well as an angular example.

 Lasers and Feelings: http://www.onesevendesign.com/laserfeelings/